-Hatch was retained by First Capital Realty (FCR) to conduct a combined Natural Heritage Impact Study (NHIS) and Environmental Impact Study (EIS) on the property municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road site ("the site").
-The NHIS/EIS will support the combined Zoning By-law Amendment Application, Draft Plan of Subdivisions Application, and Official Plan Amendment resubmission ('the application') to be filed in May 2020.
+A combined Natural Heritage Impact Study (NHIS) and Environmental Impact Study (EIS) was conducted for the property municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road site ('the site') to support the combined Official Plan Amendment, Zoning By-law Amendment and Draft Plan of Subdivision application resubmission ('the application').

-As outlined on the City of Toronto's Development Guide, a Natural Heritage Impact Study (NHIS) is to be "prepared by a qualified expert, of a proposed development's potential impact on the natural heritage system shown on Map 9 of the City of Toronto Official Plan (2006) and ways to mitigate negative impacts on and/or improve the natural heritage system" are to be included.
+As outlined on the City of Toronto's Development Guide, a NHIS is to be "prepared by a qualified expert, of a proposed development's potential impact on the natural heritage system shown on Map 9 of the City of Toronto Official Plan (2006) and ways to mitigate negative impacts on and/or improve the natural heritage system" are to be included.
 In reviewing the Official Plan Map 9, the land parcel located north of the railway in the northwest corner of the site is identified as part of a Natural Heritage System (NHS).
 Correspondence with the City of Toronto confirms that a NHIS is required for this area.
 Furthermore, it is noted the western extent of the same property overlaps with the Toronto and Region Conservation Area's (TRCA) regulated lands and is likely subject to the TRCA NHIS/EIS process.
-The remainder of the site is not considered to be part of a NHS, however will undergo an Environmental Impact Study satisfying the City of Toronto's Terms of Reference.
+The remainder of the site is not considered to be part of a NHS, however will undergo an EIS satisfying the City of Toronto's Terms of Reference.